Our suggestions for the best itineraries to make the most of holidays in Tasmania’s North West or King Island.

 Arrive in Devonport by plane or on the Spirit of Tasmania

 Enjoy the morning in Devonport visiting one or more of Devonport’s cultural sites including;

-Travel though to Burnie via the bustling townships of Ulverstone and Penguin.
+Travel through to Burnie via the bustling townships of Ulverstone and Penguin.
 Hop off the highway at Ulverstone and uncover the stories of the past in antique shops and the History Museum or plan your trip to coincide with the Cradle Coast Farmers Market on the banks of the Leven River.
 Take the coastal road through to charming Penguin to enjoy top class coffee, food and wine, and boutique stores.

-Final stop for the day is Burnie – the City of Makers.
+The final stop for the day is Burnie – the City of Makers.
 Whisky, cheese, paper, and jewellery are just some of the wonderful local products made in this port-side town.
 A visit to the Makers workshop is a must.